1

 “Dumb lesbian,” JJ mutters.

 “I said ‘dumb profession.’
 Why come here forty hours to be locked up in cement walls with no windows just for a stupid paycheck?”
-JJ says boldly but is looking at me with wide eyes.
+JJ says it boldly, but is looking at me with wide eyes.

-“Because some of us actually make a living not selling drugs.
+“Because some of us actually make a living by not selling drugs.
 And guess what?
-I get to go home and have a nice juicy steak, while you're stuck eating cardboard,” she replies without any true edge.
+I get to go home and have a nice juicy steak, while you're stuck eating cardboard”.

 “Yeah, all of a sudden you eat meat.
-Righhht,” he retorts as his permanent grin makes its return.
+Righhht,” he retorts, with his permanent grin making its return.

 “Come on, you know you love me.
 Now for real, what’s going on, are we getting out soon or what?” he asks with puppy-dog eyes on his breath.